RaymondBrien/RaymondBrien/README.md

 # Tech Stack:
 - **Languages:** Python, SQL, Bash and more.
-- **Tools:** Unittest, Pytest, Doctest, Heroku, Google Colab, Google Cloud, REST APIs and more.
+- **Tools:** Unittest, Pytest, Doctest, Jest, Heroku, Google Colab, Google Cloud, REST APIs and more.
 - **Frameworks:** Django, TensorFlow and more.

 ## Other Skills: